 If the air is calm, divers have access to a plethora of sites south and southeast of the resort.
 Nonetheless, the very best time to visit this area of PNG is from October through March, when visibility is the best and the skies are relatively calm.
 Strong winds in February make getting to most dive sites a challenge.

 In Oro Province, which makes up most of the peninsula’s northern shore, Tufi Resort perches atop a spectacular green fjord with sweeping views of the water below.
 Just as with other PNG resorts, Tufi is quite remote.
 You’ll arrive via small plane from Port Moresby, which lands on a nearby runway, paved by Tufi’s owners to make the resort more accessible.
 It’s a short walk or quick car ride to the resort from there.
 Although there is diving in the fjords, Tufi’s real draw is the spectacular offshore reefs, five to 10 nautical miles offshore, so remote that many remain unexplored.
 On good-weather days it takes from 15 minutes to over an hour to reach some sites, and steady onshore winds for part of the year make them nearly inaccessible.
-The very best time of the year to visit is during wet season, from November to March.
+The very best time of the year to visit is during wet season, from November through March.

 Walindi Plantation Resort sits on the shores of Kimbe Bay on New Britain, a PNG satellite island just north of the mainland.
 To get here, you’ll fly from Port Moresby to Hoskins Airport, also called Kimbe Airport.
 From there it’s a 50-minute drive to the resort.
 Divers know Kimbe Bay best for spectacularly healthy coral gardens and walls.
 Guests can also reach even further-flung destinations onboard the resort’s liveaboard dive boats, the MV FeBrina and MV Oceania, which offer 8- through 10-night itineraries.
 The best time of year to visit Walindi is April through June and August through December.